 By the time people find me, saving the marriage is typically not of interest to at least one of the spouses.
-But when they work together to turn back and to find one another, it is at least possible to divorce well.
+But when they work together in good faith, it is at least possible to divorce well.
 It’s possible to have empathy for one another’s suffering, for one another’s challenges – and to face them together (as a family).
-This is worthwhile for the spouses and especially if there are children because, from the perspective of a child, there are not two families but one.
-So it’s up to the parents to live up to the challenge created by the child’s faith, need and vision.

 Non-adversarial perspectives can be applied not only to divorce but also to legal separation; paternity; child custody (including the establishment and modification of parenting plans); non-parental custody; child support; spousal maintenance, prenuptial, postnuptial and cohabitation agreements; domestic partnerships; rights of grandparents and sometimes even to particularly challenging issues like relocation.